-I spent most of last night listening to music through a different set of tubes in the Eklipse.
-These tubes are NOS CV491/Ecc82 Mullard military
+I spent most of last night listening to music through a new set of tubes in the Eklipse.
+These tubes are NOS CV491/ECC82 Mullard made military longplate

 Just had over one of my dearest audiophile friends to hear how the system sounded with the Eklipse replacing my old linestage.
 After listening his first excited remark was, " this preamp has the greatest sense of image palpabilty I have ever heard.
 It was like I could feel the players in the room.
 Wow!"
 Of course its always pleasing if one of your trusted golden eared audiophile friends is thrilled with the sonic performance of your new piece of gear.

 What he was calling palpability, is what I normally refer to as image density along with space/air between individual players in or on the soundstage.
 I did not mention this as clearly in my review as my dear friend did after the experience of hearing the system with the Eklipse.
 So, I wanted to share this information, which is another sonic virtue that the Eklipse has to offer among many others.